istio/istio.io/content/en/docs/ops/integrations/skywalking/index.md

 Consult the [SkyWalking documentation](http://skywalking.apache.org) to get started.
 No special changes are needed for SkyWalking to work with Istio.

-Once SkyWalking is installed, remember to modify the option `--set meshConfig.extensionProviders[0].skywalking.service` to point to the oap deployment.
+Once SkyWalking is installed, remember to modify the option `--set meshConfig.extensionProviders[0].skywalking.service` to point to the `skywalking-oap` deployment.
 See the [`ProxyConfig.Tracing`](/docs/reference/config/istio.mesh.v1alpha1/#Tracing) for advanced configuration such as TLS settings.

 ## Usage